Siemens-Healthineers/K2s/addons/dashboard/README.md

 k2s addons enable dashboard --enable-metrics-server
 ```

-### Integration with ingress-nginx and traefik addons
+### Integration with ingress nginx and ingress traefik addons

-The dashboard addon can be integrated with either the ingress-nginx addon or the traefik addon so that it can be exposed outside the cluster.
+The dashboard addon can be integrated with either the ingress nginx or the ingress traefik addon so that it can be exposed outside the cluster.

-For example, the dashboard can be enabled along with traefik addon using the following command:
+For example, the dashboard can be enabled along with ingress traefik addon using the following command:

 ```
 k2s addons enable dashboard --ingress traefik
 ```

-_Note:_ The above command shall enable the traefik addon if it is not enabled.
+_Note:_ The above command shall enable the ingress traefik addon if it is not enabled.

 ## Accessing the dashboard